SomeshK4/harry-kart-master/README.md

 }
 ```

-The application we provide has two rest endpoints accepting XML and returning JSON (http://localhost:8080/java/api/play), you can use any of them as entry point.
+The application we provide has one rest endpoint accepting XML and returning JSON (http://localhost:8080/java/api/play).